mobilepadawan/APIRest/README.md

 - - - -
 ## TRAILERFLIX 2021 (update)
 This version includes an improvement into the JSON file.
 A field 'busqueda' was added to get a better and unique searching field.
-Also I added the searching field and the associated searching function.
-It works fine, since the shot one! <3
+I also added an associated searching function().
+It works fine, since the first  shoot! <3
 - - - -